HuyN2004/CTS285/M2T1/README.md

 ## goals:
 - to learn basic Flask programming
-- to be able t repeat a server config
+- to be able to repeat a server config
 - maybe to have fun

 ## lessons